talhanai/kaldi-diar-latte/README.md

 abducted_T AH B D AH K T IH D
 ```

 Now you will need to build your other lexicon related files and store them in a `dict/` directory. `dict/` will contain the files that define what the phonetic units are in the language and the relationships between them.
+These files are:
+-`extra_questions.txt` (should be empty)
+-`nonsilence_phones.txt` (contains the phonetic units for pronouncing words in your `lexicon.txt`)
+-`optional_silence.txt`
+-`silence_phones.txt` (phonetic units that indicate silence, also found in `lexicon.txt`)

+which are provided in this repo (and match the entries of the TEDLIUM s5/ kaldi setep).
+You will need to add
+- `lexicon.txt`

-These files are: `extra_questions.txt`, `nonsilence_phones.txt`, `optional_silence.txt`, `silence_phones.txt` which is contained in this repo (and match the entries of the TEDLIUM s5/ kaldi setep).
-You will need to add `lexicon.txt` to the `dict/` directory. `lexiconp.txt` will be generated automatically (and contains a weighted lexicon which you don't have to worry about).
+to the `dict/` directory. `lexiconp.txt` will be generated automatically (and contains a weighted lexicon which you don't have to worry about).

 ## 5. Build your own acoustic model.
 I used one of Kaldi's standard recipes to train a DNN acoustic model.